senocular/jquery-as-template/README.md

 API
 ---

 A single method, `asTemplateWith()` is added to jQuery objects which treats the HTML contents of the query as a template and returns a string with replacements based on a JSON input.
+It does *not* alter the source HTML.

 ```javascript
 // Syntax